Brownsville, Pennsylvania

 Brownsville is a borough in Fayette County, Pennsylvania, United States, first settled in 1785 as the site of a trading post a few years after the defeat of the Iroquois enabled a resumption of westward migration after the American Revolutionary War.
 The trading post soon became a tavern and inn and was receiving emigrants heading west, as it was located above the cut bank overlooking the first ford that could be reached to those descending from the Allegheny Mountains.
 (Note: In Somerset County, near Fort Necessity, traffic through the Cumberland Narrows pass could take a northwards jog and descend along the Youghiogheny River from near Ohiopyle or descend by a more direct route through the area that later became the Fayette County seat, Uniontown, and descend near the Mound Builders culture's artifacts named as Redstone Old Fort along Nemacolin's Trail.)
 Brownsville is located 40 mi south of Pittsburgh along the east bank of the Monongahela River.

 According to the United States Census Bureau, the borough of Brownsville has a total area of 2.8 km2, of which 2.5 km2 is land and 0.3 km2, or 10.47%, is water—most of which is the Fayette County half of the Monongahela River between the community and the flatter lands of West Brownsville on the opposite shore in Washington County.
 As a community, the town is the central population center for a number of outlying hamlets geographically tied to the town for the same reasons they were founded nearby: western Pennsylvania has far more hills and steep slopes than flats or gentle sloping terrains suitable for settlement.
 This keeps Brownsville at the nexus of the transportation infrastructure which grew up during its history.
 While no longer a passenger depot, Brownsville and West Brownsville share an important railway bridge, creating a balloon loop that allows the turning of complete coal trains.
-The limited-access toll road PA Route 43 connects the town to strategic points and southern Pittsburgh at Clairton.
-PA Route 88, (Note: Via West Brownsville and the Brownsville Bridge.) hugging the river, connects to towns up and down the Monongahela Valley.
+The limited-access toll road Pennsylvania Route 43 connects the town to strategic points and southern Pittsburgh at Clairton.
+Pennsylvania Route 88, (Note: Via West Brownsville and the Brownsville Bridge.) hugging the river, connects to towns up and down the Monongahela Valley.
 The historic National Road (now U.S. Route 40) reached East Saint Louis, Illinois, and connected the town to the immigrants arriving in the port of Baltimore traveling west on the Cumberland Turnpike and the National Road.